Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Training too often

 Overtraining is a very real issue.
-It can directly, and indirectly result in hand and wrist injuries for those that frequent the gym.
+It can directly, and indirectly result in hand and wrist injuries for those who frequent the gym.
 Overtraining drains the body’s total strength level, and counteracts and conditioning work that may have been done previously.

 Depleted, feeble hands and wrists will lead to injuries born out of fatigue.